bozicschucky/Maintenance-Tracker/README.md

 You can clone the project
 https://github.com/bozicschucky/Maintenance-Tracker/tree/api

-# Features
-How to install and run the project.
+# How to install and run the project.
  - clone the project
  - You must have python 3.5 and pip installed
  - run pip install -r requirements.txt